vodkolav/GCDP/README.md

 Coursera Getting and cleaning data final project

 To run the script:
-Set your working directory to the directory where the extracted data is (setwd()) source the "run_analysis.R" file
+1)Set your working directory to the working copy of my repository(setwd()) alternatively, you can put the "run_analysis.R" file into the directory where the you have downloaded and extracted the data 2)source the "run_analysis.R" file

-see explanation of all the logic in CodeBook.md
+See explanation of all the logic in CodeBook.md